Pa. Ranjith: Film career

-Kaala a socio-political film, was released worldwide on 7 June 2018.

-Kaala is the first Indian film ever to be released in Saudi Arabia, following the country lifting its ban on public theatres in December 2017.
-The movie received positive reviews.
+His next film, Kaala (2018), a socio-political thriller also starring Rajinikanth in the titular role, was released worldwide on 7 June 2018.
+It was the first Indian film ever to be released in Saudi Arabia, following the country lifting its ban on public theatres in December 2017.
+Like Kabali, it too received mixed reviews from the critics.
 The Times of India rated the film 3.5 out of 5 and stated that Ranjith owes to his excellent technical crew for "helping him visualise and deliver this 51% Rajini-49% Ranjith movie".
+In 2024, Kaala was listed in the British Film Institute’s Sight and Sound magazine’s '25 Films of the 21st century,' making it the only Indian film to be included.

 Pa.
-Ranjith marked his foray into production under his banner Neelam Productions with release of two documentaries titled Dr. Shoe Maker and Beware of Castes: Mirchpur.
-Under the banner Neelam Productions, he also produced Mari Selvaraj's Pariyerum Perumal that stars Kathir and Anandhi, with music by Santhosh Narayanan.
-Pariyerum went on to become a huge success with high critical acclaim.
+Ranjith marked his foray into production under his production house, Neelam Productions, with the release of two documentaries titled Dr. Shoe Maker and Beware of Castes: Mirchpur.
+Under Neelam Productions, he also produced Mari Selvaraj's Pariyerum Perumal that starred Kathir and Anandhi, with music by Santhosh Narayanan.
+Pariyerum Perumal went on to become a huge success with critical acclaim.
 Neelam Productions' next project has been titled as Irandam Ulagaporin Kadaisi Gundu.
 The film stars Attakathi Dinesh and is directed by Athiyan Athirai.

 In 2019, Ranjith's worked on a Hindi-language biopic on freedom fighter Birsa Munda.
 The film, which was to be the Tamil filmmaker's first non-Tamil project, was scheduled to be produced by Namah Pictures, which had co-produced Iranian filmmaker Majid Majidi's Beyond the Clouds in 2018.
 The cast of Ranjith's film has not been announced.

 Ranjith shelved the Birsa Munda film, and wrote the script of Sarpatta Parambarai with Suriya in mind, but due to his prior commitments, he later approached Arya to play the lead role.
 The film was eventually supposed to begin production in during February and March 2020, after the hard training sessions of the actors being involved in the film, but due to the COVID-19 pandemic induced lockdown, the production delayed further and eventually began in September 2020 which was completed within December 2020, with filming taking place for nearly four months in and around North Chennai.
 The film's technical crew comprises music director Santhosh Narayanan, cinematographer Murali G. and editor Selva R. K.